seleniumQuery/seleniumQuery/README.md

-SeleniumQuery v0.2.0 - jQuery in Selenium
+seleniumQuery v0.2.0 - jQuery in Selenium
 ======

 Java library that allows the use of a **jQuery-like native interface** for [Selenium WebDriver](http://docs.seleniumhq.org/projects/webdriver/).